• Skip to primary navigation

 Spirited Away is one of my favorite Ghibli films.
 It features Chihiro, a 10-year-old girl who is moving from her home with her parents.
 On the way to their new house, they find what is seemingly an abandoned amusement park.

-Where to Watch: Vudu
+Where to Watch: MAX

 MY NEIGHBOR TOTORO

-My Neighbor Totoro is the beloved animated tale that follows two sisters Satsuke and Mei as they move to a mysterious country cottage with their father while their mother recovers from an illness in the hospital.
+My Neighbor Totoro is the beloved animated tale that follows two sisters Satsuki and Mei as they move to a mysterious country cottage with their father while their mother recovers from an illness in the hospital.
 While exploring the woods by their home, they find Totoro a massive cuddly forest spirit.

 Also, if I can add, ALL Ghibli films are phenomenal so if you find yourself wanting more after watching Spirited Away or My Neighbor Totoro, here’s a list of more favorites.

-Where to Watch: Vudu
+Where to Watch: MAX

 IN THIS CORNER OF THE WORLD

 This is a sobering, yet beautiful love story set in Hiroshima 10 years before and after the atomic bomb.
-Though the story is fictional, it has many real stories and facts weaved into the narrative.
+Though the story is fictional, it has many real stories and facts woven into the narrative.
 The plot revolves around Suzu, an 18-year-old girl quiet, kind girl who loves drawing.

 While working for her family business she is told that a young naval officer named Shusaku from a nearby city is planning to propose to her.
 Though he appears to her as a stranger, he remembers her from a time when they met as children and has always wanted to return to her since.